NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] If AttachedToSpace provided, it must reference a ``Space`` (within a conditioned Zone).
   .. [#] AttachedToSpace only required if zone-level and space-level HVAC design load calculations are desired (see :ref:`zones_spaces`) and the surface is adjacent to conditioned space.
-  .. [#] InteriorAdjacentTo choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", or "garage".
+  .. [#] InteriorAdjacentTo choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", or "garage".
          See :ref:`hpxml_locations` for descriptions.
   .. [#] If Thickness not provided, defaults to 0 when adjacent to crawlspace and 4 inches for all other cases.
   .. [#] For a crawlspace with a dirt floor, enter a thickness of zero.